cydrobolt/polr/docs/developer-guide/api_errors.md

 `AUTH_ERROR`: An error occured while attempting to authenticate the user to the API.

-`QUOTA_EXCEEDED`: User's API usage has exceeded alloted quota.
+`QUOTA_EXCEEDED`: User's API usage has exceeded allowed quota.

 `ANALYTICS_ERROR`: Invalid bounds or unexpected error while fetching analytics data.